“`html

 Insufficient Two-Factor Authentication (2FA)

-- Description: Absence or poor implementation of 2FAVícefázové ověření (též vícefaktorové, anglicky mu...
+- Description: Absence or poor implementation of 2FAVícefázové ověření (též vícefaktorové, anglicky multi-factor authentication) je v informat...
 More can lead to easy access to sensitive data.

 - Actors: Hackers, close associates

-- Mitigations: Activation and proper configuration of 2FAVícefázové ověření (též vícefaktorové, anglicky mu...
+- Mitigations: Activation and proper configuration of 2FAVícefázové ověření (též vícefaktorové, anglicky multi-factor authentication) je v informat...
 More

 Insufficient OPSEC (Operational Security)